 The current CR-V is thoroughly up-to-date in design and technology.
 Its strong suit remains cargo space, up to 71 cubic feet of it, in addition to numerous storage compartments for small items.
 Instead of a sliding rear seat, the Honda offers spring-loaded seatbacks that fold down automatically when released via a lever.
 It's a simple but effective system that doesn't require contortions or a motor.

-The 2.4-liter four-cylinder delivers 185 horsepower and 26 mpg in combined city and highway driving, or 25 mpg with all-wheel drive.
-Most drivers will find the CR-V plenty smooth and refined for their tastes, and highly maneuverable in traffic and parking lots.
+The 2.4-liter four-cylinder delivers 185 horsepower and 29 mpg in combined city and highway driving.
+Most drivers will find the CR-V smooth, refined and highly maneuverable.